comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 ## Accessing logged traces

-You can use the `collected_traces` method to access the trace IDs collected by the `CometTracer` callback:
+You can use the `created_traces` method to access the trace IDs collected by the `CometTracer` callback:

 ```python
 from opik.integrations.langchain import OpikTracer